schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Retention

-A loading machine operator guides at a entrance.
+A loading machine operator guides at an entrance.

 ## Accommodation